xiaojian-w/Gene-Regulatory-Networks-Construction/design.md

 ### Some Principles to Rewrite the Code

-1. Split code different functions and files
+1. Split code into different functions and files
-2. Limit
+2. Single function no more than 200 lines, single file no more than 400 lines (at best)
+3. To make the code flex

 ## Detailed Design